wp-cool-tools/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 7.0.3 =
+* new branding
+* Tested successfully with WordPress 5.6.1

 = 7.0.2 =
 * Corrected comments in uninstall.php